-- in the Board of GPB by the ruling party.
-There is a high probability that the amendments will increase political influence inside the broadcaster's board and will put its independence at greater risk; - Chairman of the Parliament issued a new code of conduct introducing new accreditation rules for representatives of media outlets, which partially contradicts the constitution of Georgia and violates the right of the media to fulfill its official duties in the Parliament.
-Based on the new code of conduct, on 6 April 2023 the Parliament of Georgia has suspended the accreditation of three journalists and two cameramen from three government-critical TV channels -Mtavari Arkhi, Formula and TV Pirveli; On May 11, 2023, the Parliament also suspended the accreditation of Formula journalist and cameraman based on the mentioned rules.
-Overall, the accreditation of 7 journalists/operators was suspended based on the new code of conduct; - Parliamentary majority supported at the first hearing the law on "Transparency of Foreign Influence", which, according to the EU representatives, is incompatible with EU values and standards and contradicts at least 2 from 12 recommendations of the EU Commission.
-After the massive protests the draft law was retracted; - X Implementation of the Law would cause suspension of activities of the independent media.
+★ Chairman of the Parliament issued a new code of conduct introducing new accreditation rules for representatives of media outlets, which partially contradicts the constitution of Georgia and violates the right of the media to fulfil its official duties in the Parliament.
+Based on the new code of conduct, on 6 April 2023, the Parliament of Georgia suspended the accreditation of three journalists and two cameramen from three critical TV channels - Mtavari Arkhi, Formula and TV Pirveli.
+On May 11, 2023, the Parliament also suspended the accreditation of a Formula journalist and cameraman based on the mentioned rules.
+Overall, the accreditation of 7 journalists/operators was suspended based on the new code of conduct;

+× Parliamentary majority supported the law on "Transparency of Foreign Influence" at the first hearing, which, according to the EU representatives, was incompatible with EU values and standards and contradicted at least 2 of 12 recommendations of the EU Commission.
+After the massive protests, the draft law was retracted;

+X Implementation of the Law would have caused the suspension of activities of the independent media.